Game of the Week Frostpunk

-Trine 4: The Nightmare Prince is as pretty as it always has been but this calling card has faded over the years.
-As this week’s list shows there are plenty of games as graphically impressive as Trine.
+Trine 4: The Nightmare Prince is as pretty as it always has been, but this calling card has faded over the years.
+As this week’s list shows, there are plenty of games as graphically impressive as Trine.

 For those five people unfamiliar with Trine you switch automatically among three characters solving physics puzzles why gaining new abilities in a beautifully rendered world and with a usually rote story.
-If you have managed not to pick up a free copy or two of Trine you can buy all three previous games in the Trine: Ultimate Collection also released this week.
+If you have managed not to pick up a free copy or two of Trine, you can buy all three previous games in the Trine: Ultimate Collection also released this week.

 Alliance Alive HD Remastered (The)

 Alliance Alive HD Remastered is a remaster of an old Nintendo 3DS game.
-And it kind of looks it.
-As a turn-based RPG at least doesn’t use cheap sprites and it has a giant mechanical rubber duck with a machine gun.
+And it looks it.
+As a turn-based RPG at least doesn’t use cheap sprites, and it has a giant mechanical rubber duck with a machine gun.
 If you want to get on this list, let me tell you, a giant mechanical rubber duck with a machine gun will get you on this list.

 Concrete Genie is probably the prettiest game on this week’s list.
 It is one of those kind-hearted colorful mid-range games that Sony does so well.
 It is just the themes I am not a fan of.
 The game has bullies (to avoid) and graffiti (to place).